cancerberoSgx/geometrizejs/geometrizejs-cli/README.md

 ## Options

  * `--input: string`: Path of file to convert.
 Also could be a glob pattern.
- * `--output?: string`: Folder for output files.
-If it doesn't exists it will be created.
-If none, output files will be written in current folder.
+ * `--output?: string`:If input file is only one then the output file will be written at this path, if given.
+If multiple input files are given, then the output files will be written at this folder path.
+In both cases, folders will be created if they doesn't exists.
+If not given output files will be written in stdout.
+ * `outputFile?: string`: If [[input]] match a single file and this is defined the output file will be written in this location, creating folders if needed.
  * `--outputFile?: string`: If [[input]] match a single file and this is defined the output file will be written in this location,creating folders if needed.
  * `--help?: boolean`:  Print usage information, then exit.
  * `--debug?: boolean`:  Prints debug messages.